![]() |

 In

-Under the French, Belgian economy continued to transform and even became
+Occupied by the French, the Belgian economy continued to transform and even became

 vibrant.
 The selling and renting of confiscated monastic lands resulted to an